-Lemma 4.2 If $\beta$ is any trace of VS-machine, then there exists a unique total function cause mapping gprcv and safe events in $\beta$ to gpsnd events in $\beta$ , such that:
+Lemma 4.2 If β is any trace of VS-machine, then there exists a unique total function cause mapping gprcv and safe events in β to gpsnd events in β , such that:

-- 1. (Message integrity) For each $\pi$ , cause( $\pi$ ) precedes $\pi$ , has the same value argument, and has a processor subscript equal to the first ("source") subscript of $\pi$ .
-Moreover, the current view at the location of $\pi$ when $\pi$ occurs is the same as the current view at the location of cause( $\pi$ ) when cause( $\pi$ ) occurs. - 2.
+- 1. (Message integrity) For each gprcv and safe event π , cause(π) precedes π , has the same value argument, and has a processor subscript equal to the first ("source") subscript of π .
+Moreover, the current view at the location of π when π occurs is not \bot , and is the same as the current view at the location of cause(π) when cause(π) occurs. - 2.
 (No duplication) For each q, cause is one-to-one for gprcv events with second ("destination") subscript q.
-Similarly, for each q, cause is one-to-one for safe events with second ("destination") subscript q. - 3.
-(No reordering) For each p and q, and within each view: cause is monotone increasing for $\operatorname{\mathbf{gprcv}}{p,q}$ events, and cause is monotone increasing for $\operatorname{\mathbf{safe}}{p,q}$ events. - 4.
-(No losses) For each p and q, and within each view: The range of cause for $\mathbf{gprcv}{p,q}$ events is a prefix of the subsequence of $\mathbf{gpsnd}p$ events, and the range of cause for $\mathbf{safe}{p,q}$ events is a prefix of the subsequence of $\mathbf{gpsnd}p$ events.
+Similarly, for each q, cause is one-to-one for safe events with second ("destination") subscript q.

+- 3. (No reordering) For each p and q, and within each view: cause is monotone increasing for $\mathbf{gprcv}{p,q}$ events, and cause is monotone increasing for $\mathbf{safe}{p,q}$ events. - 4.
+(No losses) For each p and q, and within each view: The range of cause for $\operatorname{gprcv}{p,q}$ events is a prefix of the subsequence of gpsnd_p events, and the range of cause for $\operatorname{safe}{p,q}$ events is a prefix of the subsequence of gpsnd_p events.

 Proof.
-Such a cause mapping can be constructed from any execution $\alpha$ that gives rise to trace $\beta$ , by assigning uids to gpsnd events and carrying them along in the pending and queue components.
+Such a cause mapping can be constructed from any execution α that gives rise to trace β , by assigning unique identifiers to gpsnd events and carrying them along in the pending and queue components.

-Uniqueness is immediate, since the properties require that the i-th $\mathbf{gprcv}{p,q}$ event within a particular view g must be mapped to the i-th $\mathbf{gpsnd}p$ event within the same view g, and similarly for $\mathbf{safe}{p,q}$ events.
+Uniqueness is immediate, since the properties require that the i-th $\mathbf{gprcv}{p,q}$ event within a particular view g must be mapped to the i-th \mathbf{gpsnd}p event within the same view g, and similarly for $\mathbf{safe}{p,q}$ events.

-Lemma 4.2 allows us to implicitly associate a particular $\mathbf{gpsnd}$ event with each $\mathbf{gprcv}$ event and each $\mathbf{safe}$ event, in any trace of VS-machine.
+Lemma 4.2 allows us to implicitly associate a particular gpsnd event with each gprcv event and each safe event, in any trace of VS-machine.

-As an alternative possibility for specifying view-synchronous group communication, we might weaken the createview precondition so that it only enforces unique ids, and does not enforce in-order creation: createview(v) Precondition: for all $w \in created$ , $v.id \neq w.id$ Effect: created $\leftarrow created \cup \{v\}$
+Remark.
+As an alternative possibility for specifying view-synchronous group communication, we might weaken the createview precondition so that it only enforces unique ids, and does not enforce in-order creation:

+''' Internal createview(v)

+Precondition:

+for all w \in created,

+v.id \neq w.id

+Effect:

+created \leftarrow created \cup \{v\} '''

 We call this alternative specification WeakVS-machine.
-We do not prove it here, but in fact Weak-VS-machine and VS-machine are equivalent specifications: they allow exactly the same finite traces.
+We do not prove it here, but it can be shown that Weak-VS-machine and VS-machine are equivalent specifications: they allow exactly the same finite traces.
 Thus, the safety property for the VStoTO-system remains valid when using WeakVS-machine in place of VS-machine.